Series 5 — Episode 1

 Ernest Cosgrove (Paul Gillard) receives a call in the early hours - co-ordinates, declination and right ascension - of Venus - and he sets to photographing the planet with his astrocamera.
 While he works, his glass of beer starts bubbling furiously, and he rises, dripping sweat, from the telescope.
 He goes for the glass and a burst of white light and an electric crash send him reeling to the floor, dead and his hair bleached white as snow.

-Steed drags Mrs Peel away from fencing practice to investigate;
+John Steed (Patrick Macnee) drags Emma Peel (Diana Rigg) away from fencing practice to investigate;

 Cosgrove was an up and coming war ministry bureaucrat of 37, despite now